Ted Stevens International Airport

 What are federal grant assurances?

-Grant assurances are contract obligations that airport owners agree to when they accept funds from FAA-administered airport financial assistance programs.
+Grant assurances are contract obligations that airport owners agree to when they accept funds from Federal Aviation Administration (FAA)-administered airport financial assistance programs.
 These are meant to protect the government’s investment and the public’s interest in using public airports.
 For example, some of the 39 grant assurances are:

 - The airport will be open to the public and not discriminate against anyone who wants to use it.